karanthecreat0r/Summarize-GPT/README.md

 We hope you find these prompts useful and have fun using ChatGPT!
 This repository contains tools and techniques for summarizing dense text using GPT models.

-## Summary of 'Summarizing Dense Text' PDF
+## Summary of 'Summarizing Dense Text'

 The Repo provides an overview of different strategies for summarizing dense text, including: